hydraulic-institute/edb/readme.md

 - [https://www.youtube.com/watch?v=DvDO1mea1w0](https://www.youtube.com/watch?v=DvDO1mea1w0)

 #### Numbered Equations
-Often within text content you will want to embed references to equations.
-You may apply labels (i.e. Eq.
-2.1) to equations by embedding using `<span>` element with class `equation-label` in the first line within the equation block:
+Often within text content you will want to embed references to equations, figures, calculations, tables, demonstrators etc.  You may apply labels (i.e. Eq.
+2.1) to equations by embedding using `<div>` element with class `figure-label`, `equation-label`, `calculation-label`, `demo-label` before, afer or in the first line within the block.
+These classes are defined in ```style.less```:

 ```
+<div class='equation-label'>Eq.
+1</div>
 =+=
-<span class='equation-label'>Eq.
-1</span>
 $$ \sqrt {x + 9} $$
 =+=
 ```